momentohq/public-dev-docs/docs/introduction/what-is-serverless-caching.md

 Serverless is one of the hottest trends in software development, and we're seeing an explosion in "serverless-friendly" services.

 We believe Momento Serverless Cache is the most serverless-friendly cache available.
-But what does serverless mean, and why is Momento a serverless-friendly cache?
+But what does serverless mean, and why is Momento Serverless Cache a serverless-friendly cache?

 We'll look at two definitions of serverless plus a group of builders that is interested in serverless-like technologies: